KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

 <br>

-I am a Ph.D. student in the Department of Economics at Columbia University, on the job market 2022-23
+I am a Ph.D. student in the Department of Economics at Columbia University.
+I will be on the 2022/23 Job Market.

 My research is primarily in <b>health</b>, <b>family</b>, and <b>network economics </b>.
 I strive to understand how economic incentives change health outcomes through their impact on contact networks and partnership formation.
 In my job market paper, I study the effects of partnership formation and within-couple bargaining on maternal and neonatal health.